moggieuk/Happy-Hare/doc/leds.md

 <br>

 ## ![#f03c15](/doc/f03c15.png) ![#c5f015](/doc/c5f015.png) ![#1589F0](/doc/1589F0.png) LED Effects
-Happy Hare LED effects are 100% implemented in `mmu_software.cfg` as macros so you can tweak if you desire.
-I would caution that you make sure you understand the logic before doing so, and in most cases you may just want to tweak the effects defined in `mmu_hardware.cfg` to customize.
-The macros work by intercepting changes of the Happy Hare's print state machine, changes in actions it is performing and changes to the gate_map containing gate status and filament color.
+Happy Hare LED effects are 100% implemented in `mmu_software.cfg` as macros so you can review if you want to tweak and create your own modifications.
+I would caution that you make sure you understand the logic before doing so, and in most cases you may just want to tweak the effects defined in `mmu_macro_vars.cfg` to customize.
+The macros work by intercepting changes of the Happy Hare's print state machine, changes in actions it is performing and changes to the "gate_map" containing gate status and filament color.

 The default effects which are both functional as well as adding a little color are summerized here: